techflyers/highlights360-web/README.md

         *   Sign in or create a Google account.
         *   Click "Get API key".
     *   **RapidAPI Key:**
-        *   Sign up at [RapidAPI](https://rapidapi.com/) (or log in with Google).
+        *   Sign up at [RapidAPI](https://rapidapi.com/) (or sign in with Google).
-        *   Subscribe to the Basic plan for "YouTube Transcript" API.
+        *   Subscribe to the Basic plan for "YouTube Transcript" API [here](https://rapidapi.com/solid-api-solid-api-default/api/youtube-transcript3/pricing).
-        *   Subscribe to the Basic plan for "YouTube v3" API.
+        *   Subscribe to the Basic plan for "YouTube v3" API [here](https://rapidapi.com/ytdlfree/api/youtube-v31/pricing).
         *   Copy your RapidAPI key from your dashboard.
 2.  **Configure the App:**
     *   Click the settings icon (⚙️) (bottom right).
     *   Enter your Gemini and RapidAPI keys.
     *   Choose your Gemini model (or click "Refresh Models").
-    *   Set optional fallback models, max video length, etc.
+    *   Set optional fallback models (not tested), max video length, etc.
     *   Customize prompts if needed.
     *   Click "Save Settings".